southerntw/sql-exam-evaluation/README.md

 This project is built with MySQL, Express, React, and NodeJS.
-The initial purpose of this project to greatly ease SQL's exam reviews for the lazy.
-However, it is *definitely* turning into something else at the moment - a coding challenge site.
+The initial purpose of this project is to greatly ease SQL's exam reviews for the lazy.
+However, it is *definitely* turning into something else at the moment... like some sort of SQL coding challenge site.

 ## Install
 ```